 How can my practice get Telehealth or a quote?

-The following form is used to register for Zedmed Telehealth.
-Our Sales team will provide a quote and answer any questions.
+Please get in touch with our Sales Team, who will provide a quote and answer any questions.
+The quote will be per practitioner, billed for the coming month/cycle.
 Once the quote is accepted, Customer Success will schedule a time to set up Telehealth.

 What are the requirements?

-• Sites with more than 3 users should have ISP business plans.
+- Sites with more than three users should have ISP business plans.

 What are the costs?

-• Each Telehealth appointment has an SMS cost to send the initial confirmation and the reminder message containing the link.
+- Each Telehealth appointment has an SMS cost to send the confirmation and the reminder messages.

 What are the time considerations?

-• The patient cannot join the Telehealth until 30 minutes before the appointment.
+- The patient cannot join the Telehealth session until 30 minutes before the appointment.

 Will my new camera and microphone work with Telehealth?